Vegetarianism and Theravada Buddhism

 All Buddhists should have Saṁsāra (the endless rounds of rebirth) in mind with all of their actions.
 Saṁsāra is very long and dangerous.
 A human who develops a habit of being a vegetarian can continue that habit from one life to another.
 If one is unfortunate to be born as an animal, one is best off being a vegetarian animal rather than a meat eater.
 Why?

-If one were born as a wild-cat who hunts for food, then this wild-cat is killing living beings in order to eat.
-Let me be clear that although it is his “wild-cat nature” to hunt and kill, he is not exempt from the kamma of killing other animals.
+If one were born as a wildcat who hunts for food, then this wildcat is killing living beings in order to eat.
+Let me be clear that although it is his “wildcat nature” to hunt and kill, he is not exempt from the kamma of killing other animals.
 This is the dangerous part of being born in the animal realm.
 It is also very likely that this or lower realms will be the result.
-That is why The Buddha said as part of his daily admonition the following: [mfn] (DN-a 1, 1. brahmajālasuttavaṇṇanā, paribbājakakathāvaṇṇanā, para.
-83) “bhikkhave, appamādena sampādetha, dullabho buddhuppādo lokasmiṁ, dullabho manussattapaṭilābho, dullabhā sampatti, dullabhā pabbajjā, dullabhaṁ saddhammassavanan”ti. [/mfn]
+That is why the Buddha said as part of his daily admonition the following:4

-trive with diligence.
+“Bhikkhus, strive with diligence.

-Rare is the appearance of the Buddha,
+Rare is the appearance of a Buddha.

-Rare is the human birth,
+Rare is the human birth.

-Rare is it to have the good fortune of time (and place),
+Rare is it to have the good fortune of time and place.

-Rare is the going forth
+Rare is the going forth.

-Rare is the True-Dhamma.”
+Rare is the True Dhamma.”

 Fresh Kill, Old Kill

-Pa-Auk forest monastery has been primarily a vegetarian monastery for a long time.
-I asked Pa-Auk Sayadawgyi why the monastery is vegetarian in 2001 when there was a mere 400 residents, he said that they would need to order meat to feed the residents and what could be said now that there are 1200 residents?
-In order to do that, animals would be killed for the purpose of feeding the monks and that would not be allowable.
+Pa-Auk Forest Monastery has been primarily a vegetarian monastery for a long time.
+I asked Pa-Auk Sayadawgyi why the monastery is vegetarian in 2001 when there were only 400 residents.
+He said that they would need to order meat to feed the residents and that would mean animals being killed for the monks.
 These days, there are individual donors who offer meat independently to a small number of monks who go through the monastery alms line.
 This is allowable because they buy in the open market.

-Chickens, goats and pigs are often killed by those who breed and kill them for their meat.
+Chickens, goats, and pigs are often killed by those who breed and kill them for their meat.
 So when a lay person buys “already dead” meat, the kamma of killing has already been done.
 This killing kamma goes on the meat farmers who killed the animals to sell in the market.
 This is really bad kamma for those workers.
-It is different from a hunter who kills once or twice a month on hunting trips which is still bad.
-Those who do this as a livelihood are killing all day for every day they work.
-The amount of kamma-raffle tickets they accumulate is uncountable because it is habitually done.
+It is different from a hunter who kills once or twice a month on hunting trips.
+Those who do this as a livelihood are killing all day, every day they work.
+The amount of kamma they accumulate is uncountable because it is habitual.
 Being in the business of trading flesh is one of the five types of wrong livelihood.
-So now you can understand why right livelihood is part of the Eight-Fold Noble Path.
-Liberation from the rounds of rebirths is not possible without following right livelihood and the other eight factors of the noble path.

 The five types of wrong livelihood are: